In the Dark: Secrets, Tests, and the Quest for Clarity

 “Thursday night.”
 She met Dar’s eyes without flinching.
 “Said Rhys was taking them on a live fire exercise for two days, asked me to stop in.
 I assumed you knew…” She crossed her arms, defensive.
 “But you didn’t know, did you,” It wasn’t a question.
 “Not until Callum called you.
 To check on you.”
 God help me, I’m babbling.

 The kettle whistled, sharp and insistent.
 Dar didn’t move.
 “Thursday.”
-The word landed like a stone in still water.
+The word dropped into the room and stayed there.
 “Logan called you Thursday.
 He told you.”
 The whistle escalated, piercing.
 Dar reached over and yanked the kettle off the burner.
 The sudden silence was worse.
 “So, nobody told me.
 Except Callum.
 At least Logan had the decency to respond to my text.”
 She shrugged.
 “Took him twelve hours to answer, but hey, he broke protocol to do it.”

 Pam’s jaw clenched—Logan’s twelve-hour delay, Rhys’s silence, the whole bloody mess.
 She picked up her scone again, crumbling it between her fingers.